LingyanPsy/Sparkify_predict_churn/README.md

 Using gridsearch, the best parameters are

-The top 5 important features are (feature importance plot in Figures folder) :
+The top 5 important features are (feature importance plot in Sparkify_churn.ipynb) :
 1.	soung_count
 2.	total_length
 3.  submit_downgrade